DataDog/kics/documentation/rules/terraform/aws/redshift_publicly_accessible.md

 ### Description

  Amazon Redshift clusters with public accessibility enabled can be accessed from the internet, creating a significant security risk by potentially exposing sensitive data to unauthorized users.
-By default, the 'publicly_accessible' parameter is set to true if not explicitly defined, meaning your cluster is publicly accessible unless you specifically configure otherwise.
-To secure your Redshift cluster, always set 'publicly_accessible = false' as shown below:
+By default, the `publicly_accessible` parameter is set to `true` if not explicitly defined, meaning your cluster is publicly accessible unless specifically configured otherwise.
+To secure your Redshift cluster, always set `publicly_accessible = false`, as shown below:

 ```hcl
 resource "aws_redshift_cluster" "secure_example" {